Having Chrome VPN Issues? Here’s How to Fix Them for Good

 In addition, you can clear the cache.
 Sometimes the piles of the cache can affect overall usability.

 This might not be the exception.
 Here’s how to clear cache in Chrome:

 - Open Chrome.

 - Press Ctrl + Shift + Delete to open the Clear browsing data dialog box.

 - Under Time range, select All time.

-- Uncheck (or don’t, it’s your choice) other boxes but keep checked Cached images and files.
+- Uncheck (or don’t, it’s your choice) other boxes but keep checking Cached images and files.